lukem/home-manual/README.md

 My goal is to encourage you to document important information about living in your home, for day-to-day purposes as well as when emergencies occur.

-This repository contains templates outlining the recommended information to include in a *Home manual*.
+This repository contains templates outlining the recommended information to include in your *Home manual*.

 Luke Mewburn, Luke@Mewburn.net.
 February 2023.